temmihoo/gstar-presentation/goals2m.md

 production series of RasPoE, a Raspberry Pi PoE splitter board.
 Selling our previous boards on Ebay is starting during August 2015 with RasPoE joining ranks whenever we have the produce run available.

+On non-technical side, we need business development as our platform is approaching beta-level and we are searching for designs based on our work.
+We have started an effort Daily Greens for that purpose and Jukka Korpihete is wanting to use our platform for lighting products.
+As our business model is somewhat complex, the actual money flow is mostly related to these vertical business opportunities that then either do work on the platform itself or sponsor the platform development to suit their purposes better.
+This will benefit all.